Skip to content

 Natural deodorant brands often lead on packaging innovation: paper tubes that eliminate plastic shells, reusable tins for pastes, and glass roll-ons that recycle easily.
 If you’re chasing the lowest-waste routine, choose paper tubes or tins and keep a refill on hand.
 Pair with mindful laundry (cold wash when possible and prompt washing of synthetic sportswear) to extend garment life.

-3) Which is the least toxic deodorant?
+3) Which is the least-toxic deodorant option?

 5) Do dermatologists recommend natural deodorant?

-6) What are the downsides?
+6) What are the downsides of aluminium-free deodorant?

-8) Is aluminium-free better?
+8) Is aluminium-free deodorant better?

 9) What happens when you start using aluminium-free deodorant?